Tafari-K/Lofi/README.md

 ## **Unfixed Bugs**

-* There are no known unfixed bugs at this stage but this section has been added to catalogue instances of future bugs.
+* There are a few issues with the site within Performance.
+    - Images have been converted from jpeg to webp to try improve stats
+    - Youtube videos appear to delay the site loading process and affecting the overall performance within the Lighthouse report

 ## **Deployment**